The Bible says that people who have faith in Christ become part of the "church." What is the church? How is it organized? What is its purpose?

 Each local group of believers is a church.
 Paul wrote to “the church of God in Corinth” (1 Corinthians 1:2); he referred to “all the churches of Christ” (Romans 16:16) and the “church of the Laodiceans” (Colossians 4:16).
 But he could also use the word church to refer to all believers everywhere: “Christ loved the church and gave himself up for her” (Ephesians 5:25).

-Local congregations sometimes include unbelievers —family members who have not accepted Jesus as Savior, yet nevertheless meet regularly with believers.
-Local congregations may also include people who consider themselves to be Christians, but may not be.
-Experience shows that some of these will later admit that they were not really Christians.
+Local congregations often include unbelievers – family members who have not accepted Jesus as Savior, yet nevertheless meet regularly with believers.
+Local congregations sometimes include people who consider themselves to be Christians, but may not be.
+Experience shows that some of these will later acknowledge that they were not really Christians.

 Why we need the church